dm-zharov/ricoh-gr-bluetooth-api/camera/date_time.md

 ### Overview

-Acquires and sets the date and time setting of the camera.
+Acquires and sets the date and time settings of the camera.

 ### Value Fields